icamys/php-sitemap-generator/README.md

 ## Survey

-If you found this package useful, please [take survey](https://forms.gle/ngeponiTd1zWgmkC9) to improve your sitemap generation experience.
+If you found this package useful, please [take a short survey](https://forms.gle/ngeponiTd1zWgmkC9) to improve your sitemap generation experience.

 ## Usage